 Abstract:

-This research investigates the existence of the well-known calendar anomalies in cryptocurrency markets and study trading volume and volatility of cryptocurrencies, in respect to calendar anomalies during 2013-2020.
-In order to account for potential clustering and non-normality in cryptocurrency returns, GARCH(1,1) regression with dummy variables are utilized.
+This research investigates the existence of calendar anomalies in cryptocurrency markets and studies the trading volume and volatility of cryptocurrencies, with respect to calendar anomalies during the period 2013-2020.
+In order to account for potential clustering and non-normality in cryptocurrency returns, a GARCH(1,1) regression with dummy variables is utilized.
 Two exploitable trading strategies are identified.
-First, it was found that Ethereum investors can generate abnormal returns in January.
-Second, abnormal profits can be generated from short-selling Litecoin in Monday.
-These results are robust after the considerations of volatility-clustering, non-normality and changes in methodologies to detect the anomalies, and are consistent with literatures in stock markets.
+First, it is observed that Ethereum investors can earn abnormal returns in January.
+Second, abnormal profits can be generated from short-selling Litecoin on Mondays.
+These results are robust after the considerations of volatility-clustering, non-normality and changes in methodologies to detect anomalies.
+The findings are consistent with the literature on stock markets.

 Keywords: Cryptocurrency, Calendar anomalies, Seasonalities, Market efficiency, GARCH